bbulkow/FastLED-idf/README.md

 The default is I2S, see below.

-HOWEVER, in my testing, I did find a case where I2S did not work right, and RMT did.
-I haven't tracked that down yet, but you might well try RMT if you notice any pecularities.

 # TL;DR about this repo

 As with any ESP-IDF project, there is a sdkconfig file.
 It contains things that might